Important IELTS academic writing task 1 vocabulary.

 ‘The proportion of users on Facebook last year reached around 2 billion, outnumbering Twitter which stood at 1.5 billion users.’

-To get a good score in vocabulary you need to vary your language so these words are very useful before you state the actual figure.
+To get a good score in the vocabulary section you need to vary your language so these words are very useful before you state the actual figure.
 Here are 3 examples:

 2. In 2010, hydropower and Nuclear power accounted for 6% and 24% of energy production in France respectively.